Stopping Forged Email 2: DKIM to the Rescue

-- Make a Key Pair: The folks in charge of the sender’s servers create a cryptographic key pair
+- Make a Key Pair: The folks in charge of the sender’s servers create a cryptographic key pair.

-- Publish the Public Key: These same folks publish the public key in the DNS for their domain
+- Publish the Public Key: These same folks publish the public key in the DNS for their domain.

-Now, when you receive a message that is signed using DKIM, you know the purported sender, the IP address the message came from and you have this additional “DKIM-Signature.”
+Now, when you receive a message signed using DKIM, you know the purported sender, the IP address the message came from, and you have this additional “DKIM-Signature.”
 However, you cannot trust that this signature header is real or has not been tampered with.
 Fortunately, you do not have to trust it blindly; DKIM allows you to verify it.
 Here is what happens on the recipient’s side:

-- Receipt: The recipient’s inbound email server receives the message
+- Receipt: The recipient’s inbound email server receives the message.

-- Get the Signature: The encrypted DKIM fingerprint is detected and extracted from the message headers
+- Get the Signature: The encrypted DKIM fingerprint is detected and extracted from the message headers.

-- Get the Key: The sender’s purported domain is known; the recipients server looks in DNS to get the sender domain’s public DKIM encryption key
+- Get the Key: The sender’s purported domain is known; the recipient’s server looks in DNS to get the sender domain’s public DKIM encryption key.

 - Decryption: The fingerprint is decrypted using the public key.